Fun stuff

 A set of 75 new file and directory icons for the RISC OS desktop.
 Also included is an alternative set of window border sprites and a replacement window background tile.
 Together, these give the desktop a more colourful appearance than its usual drab grey.
 All the new icons are designed for the default 256 colour palette.

-The screen shot opposite shows a highly contrived directory display containing many different types of file (to show some of the new icons).
+The screenshot opposite shows a highly contrived directory display containing many different types of file (to show some of the new icons).

 Author